-AV receivers have definitely evolved over the years.
-From simple devices based on vacuum tubes to solid-state transistors, from large and bulky to small and compact, a lot has changed over the year.
+AV receivers have evolved over the years.
+From simple devices based on vacuum tubes to solid-state transistors, from large and bulky to small and compact, a lot has changed over the years.
 That feeling of nostalgia that you get when talking about these vintage gems is always refreshing.
 This is why, in this article, we explore the best and most memorable AV receivers of all time.
 Below are the top vintage receivers of all time.

 The “Macs”, as many call them are generally regarded as the best electronics of their time.
 Many say it is the best McIntosh receiver ever and certainly one of the best audio receivers of all time.
 It is the original Hi-Fi stereo receiver.
 This is one of the best-designed and built audio equipment of any era.

 It has a power output of 55 w RMS into 4 or 8 ohms, with a harmonic distortion of less than 0.20%, and an intermodulation distortion of less than 0.20%.

 Pair your vintage Mac receiver with a good vintage speaker and you have an excellent little setup to impress even people with more modern tastes.

 The powerful machine has a damping factor of 59 across an 8-ohm load and a frequency response of 20Hz to 20 kHz.